timrosenberg/personal-website/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: Adjunct Professor of Saxophone
+role: Visiting Assistant Professor of Saxophone

 # Organizations/Affiliations to show in About widget
 organizations: